UPDATE ON CHARLIE:

 Their instinct it to wander.
 Therefore, they require at least a 5-foot secure fence in a large yard in which they can play, run and watch over.
 Some have been know to scale any height of fencing.
 No tie outs for these guys.
 It can lead to aggression since they cannot fully watch over their territory.
 If they are out all day, as they usually prefer, they need shelter from the elements.
 And, no electric collars.

 They bark more than most dogs and neighbours do complain.
-Know that the barking disturbed his 'caregivers' so much, they tied his mouth shut.
-Barking is a common reason for people surrendering their Pyrs (they didn't do their research).
+That is a common reason for people surrendering their Pyrs (they didn't do their research).
 Their bark is what deters predators and it is instinct to them.
 That and marking their territory.
 To take away their bark is to take away who they are.
 The barking can be managed but it takes time, patience and consistency with positive-reinforcement training.
 If you don't like barking, they are not the dog for you.

 They dig holes in your garden to stay cool in summer.